JenniferShelton/JenniferShelton.github.io/_episodes/10-alignment.md

 ```

 Note that the syntax is a lot simpler.
 Also, because all the input files go at the end without any option/argument
-flags, you can use a glob (*) to send all the sam files in a directory without typing them out (e.g.,
+flags, you can use a glob (\*) to send all the sam files in a directory without typing them out (e.g.,
 /data/alignment/chr20/NA12878.aln/NA12878*sam), which is a lot easier to type.
-However, you will not there is
+However, you will note there is
 no index, and if you looked inside, the reads not sorted.
 So we still need to do:

 ```bash